Vpech77/chess-threejs/README.md

-# Three js - Chess Project
+# ♟️ Three js - Chess Project ♟️

 Basic THREE.js project using [Fivos Doganis vite template](https://github.com/fdoganis/three_vite).

-## Installation
+## ⚙️ Installation ⚙️

 Install [Node.js](https://nodejs.org)

 - Clone or download repo
 - run `npm install` : fetches and install all dependencies
 - `npm run dev` : launches a server and opens your browser in `https://localhost:5173` by default

-- `npm run build` : packages all code and resources into the `dist` folder, ready for deployment.
+## 🕹️ Game mechanics 🕹️

+1. Click on the chess piece you wish to move.
+2. After selecting your piece, click on the desired destination.
+This can either be:

+   - An empty square to move your piece there.
+   - An opponent's piece to capture it and move your piece to that square.

+3. For now, all the pieces can be moved wherever you want.

+4. Enjoy the music!

+## 🚧 Work in Progress 🚧

+- Menu to choose:

+  - nb of players
+  - your color

+- Turn by turn logic
+- fix piece movements
+- Display text warning within the scene
+  - Not a correct move
+  - Not your piece sir

-# Credits
+# 📑 Credits 📑

 ## GLB Model